Which place is cheaper, Edinburgh or Beijing?

 Beijing has a larger population, and is about 20 times larger than the population of Edinburgh.
 When comparing the sizes of Beijing and Edinburgh, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Beijing as well as Edinburgh.
 The summer months attract visitors to Beijing because of the city activities and the family-friendly experiences.
-Also, the music scene and the family-friendly experiences are the main draw to Edinburgh this time of year.
+Also, the city activities, the music scene, and the family-friendly experiences are the main draw to Edinburgh this time of year.

 In July, Beijing is generally much warmer than Edinburgh.
-Temperatures in Beijing average around 27°C (80°F), and Edinburgh stays around 14°C (58°F).
+Daily temperatures in Beijing average around 27°C (80°F), and Edinburgh fluctuates around 14°C (58°F).